brcpaul/cpp_backtester/README.md

 # Matching Engine in C++

 Welcome to the **Matching Engine** project in **C++**.
-This project implements a high-performance matching engine in modern C++ designed for financial markets.
+This project implements a high-performance matching engine in C++ designed for financial markets.
 It parses trading orders from a CSV file, processes them using a limit order book per instrument, and outputs the results to a CSV file.

 ---